Skip to content

 Sometimes it feels like in every scary movie, the protagonists are looking for ways to end up victim to monsters, ghouls, and killers.
 But in this case, I have to give the Scream killer – Ghostface – some credit.
 He had his capture plan on lock.
 But disclaimer here: I don’t in any way endorse Ghostface and his psycho-killer antics.

-scream-poster Dimension Films
+scream poster Dimension Films

-5 steps to a terrifyingly target approach
+5 steps to a terrifyingly targeted approach

 As you may know, the first step to a good capture plan is Opportunity Identification.
 In the bid world, it is best not to jump at every opportunity.
 Instead making sure that it first aligns with your company’s marketing and company strategies.
 Ghostface does this pretty well.